virasana/blog_app/README.md

 ## Sidekiq / Redis

-Redis will be utilised by sidekiq to persist jobs.
+Redis will be utilised by sidekiq as an event queue.

 ## Deploy to Kubernetes